 6. They've stopped taking chances for fear of looking silly

 7. They panic when things don’t go to plan

 8. They are oversensitive to criticism

-If you have noticed any of these behaviours creeping into your child’s life there are lots of things you can do to reassure them that ‘failure’ is a crucial part of developing and evolving as a person on or off the sports field.
+If you have noticed any of these behaviors creeping into your child’s life there are lots of things you can do to reassure them that ‘failure’ is a crucial part of developing and evolving as a person on or off the sports field.

 When a child has been a ‘big fish in a little pond’ gaining the highest grades, achieving sports star status on the playing field and generally being the best at everything, it can be a hard knock when they reach secondary and are no longer ranked ‘the best’.

 This can crush a child’s ego and send them into a state of overwhelming inadequacy, as to them, their effortless glory years maybe in the past.